kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 1. Introduce `extended resource backed by DRA`.
 It is like the current extended resource backed by device plugin, in that, it has a string name, and a discrete countable quantity.
-Its capacity is provided through dynamic resource `ResourceSlice`, its consumption is specified through pod's extended resource request.
+Its capacity is provided through DRA `ResourceSlice`, its consumption is specified through pod's extended resource request.
 1. Introduce a field `ExtendedResourceName` to `DeviceClass` to allow cluster administrators to advertise certain class of devices as extended resource.
-1. Alternatively, introduce a field `ExtendedResourceName` to `ResourceSlice` and `Device` to allow cluster administrators to configure DRA device driver to advertise certain devices as extended resource.
-1. Introduce a special `ResourceClaim` object to keep track of device allocations for all extended resource requests backed by DRA for a pod. kube-scheduler uses DRA scheduling algorithm to fit pod's extended resource request to a node that advertises the extended resource in DRA `ResorceSlice` or traditional extended resources.
+1. Introduce a special `ResourceClaim` object to keep track of device allocations for all extended resource requests backed by DRA for a pod. kube-scheduler uses DRA scheduling algorithm to fit pod's extended resource request to a node that advertises the extended resource in DRA `ResorceSlice` or extended resources backed by device plugin.
 When using DRA devices, it creates a special `ResourceClaim` for the pod with the allocation result recording which devices were picked.
 More details on this special `ResourceClaim` follow below.
 When using extended resources advertised for a node by device plugin, the existing resource tracking reserves them.
-1. kubelet asks DRA driver to prepare devices in the special `ResourceClaim`, and pass the devices to containers with the extended resource requests.
+1. kubelet asks DRA driver to prepare devices in the special `ResourceClaim`, and pass the devices to containers in a pod with the extended resource requests.

 Some quick clarifications around the basic concepts: extended resource backed by device plugin, extended resource backed by DRA, and dynamic resource.

 * extended resource backed by device plugin uses pod's spec.containers[].resources.requests to request for resources, it consumes the capacity from node's status.capacity.
-It is of type: string, int64
+It is of type (string, int64)
 * dynamic resource uses `ResourceClaim` to request for resources, and `ResourceSlice` to provide resource capacity.
 A pod asks for resources through resource claim requests in pod's spec.resources.claims.
 Dynamic resource type